World Cancer Day

 On the commemoration of World Cancer Day in Australia, numerous events are conducted both physically and online.
 Activities range from fundraising events, awareness campaigns, educational lectures to health check-up camps.
 Key landmarks are illuminated in the World Cancer Day colours of orange and blue as a symbol of unity and commitment towards the cause.
 World Cancer Day is observed each year on the 4th of February.

-Facts about World Cancer Day
+Top 8 Facts for 2026 World Cancer Day in Australia

 Top things to do in Australia for World Cancer Day